ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 # Environmental impacts on soil processes

-TODO - Link to this in the overall theory page
 TODO - Add intro
+TODO - Rephrase the below to make clear what is and isn't litter specific

 The decay rates of all classes of litter are effected by temperature.
 For the above-ground pools, this temperature is simply the air temperature just above the soil